jonhoo/mktrayicon/README.md

 being, send `q` when they are done.
 Just removing the FIFO file will **not** cause the tray icon to be removed.

+## Why?

+Because I wanted to be able to create tray icons from bash without all the hassle of interacting with GTK.
+Now I can create scripts for measuring stuff and instantly make tray icons out of them (3G signal strength for example).

 ## Example run

 ```bash